 This two-day conference will include both national and local speakers and various panel presentations to cover topics such as: bereavement after suicide, community supports post-death, spirituality, cultural competence, and the integration of theory and practice with bereaved children.
 In addition, a live client interview with Dr. Rynearson and experiential self-care session with Sandra López will enhance the learning experience.

-Social service providers, nurses, funeral directors, victims’ assistance workers, police, prosecutors, clergy, clinicians, and physicians
+Psychologists, social workers, nurses, funeral directors, victims’ assistance workers, police, prosecutors, clergy, clinicians, physicians, and social service providers

 Pre-registration required as space is limited